Snowflake MCS/EHS community

 Be aware that people here may be much more sensitive than yourself.
 Most of us avoid cell phones and when we come home from town most of us take a shower and put on clean clothes.
 While in town, our hair and clothes will pick up fragrances and other contaminants, which will have to be removed before we can start feeling better again.

 We know that visitors rarely arrive really “clean,” especially people who have not lived around other sensitive people, so please do not be offended if you are not invited inside a house or you are politely offered a shower and some clean clothes to borrow during your visit.
-We cannot smell the clothes we wear ourselves, but they can make us and others sick just as well.
+We often cannot smell the clothes we wear ourselves, but they can make us and others sick just as well.
 You may feel better yourself!

-Visitors are also expected to fully turn off their cell phones and other electronics.
-Making them silent is not enough — they must be fully off, so they cannot receive calls in any way.
-If you feel you need to make a call using a cell phone, please do not do it inside anyoneÕs house, but go outside at least fifty feet (15 meters) from the house.
+Visitors are also expected to leave any portable electronics in their vehicle and not bring it into any house.
+If you feel you need to use your portable electronics, please do not do it inside anyone’s house, but go outside at least fifty feet (15 meters) from the house.
 If you need to charge any electronics, discuss it with the resident, do not just plug anything in, even outside.

 The best time to visit is summer and fall.
 Avoid the winter and the month of April, when the storms roll through.

-See the Arizona web page of The EI Wellspring (www.eiwellspring.org/arizonalocal.html) for pictures and additional information about Snowflake and other Arizona MCS/EHS communities.
+See the Arizona page (www.eiwellspring.org/arizonalocal.html) for additional information about Snowflake and other Arizona MCS/EHS communities.